 It’s a combination of sitting a little lower in something lighter (albeit not by much) and with a shorter wheelbase.
+Plus, the centre of gravity is 35mm lower than the S3’s.
 It means the TT feels just a little more exciting, more agile and more of an occasion.

 The very familiar EA888 is smooth yet punchy, and working together with that four-wheel drive system, always ensures that a dramatic increase in speed is possible whatever the conditions.
 The lack of manual this time around is a shame, but the new seven-speed dual-clutch gearbox (replacing the old six-speeder), is slick enough that you soon stop caring.

 It makes the car a tiny bit quicker than before, despite the power dropping from 306bhp to 302 (you can thank the new petrol particulate filter for that).
 It’ll now do 0-62mph in 4.5 seconds, a drop of a tenth.
 The ‘Soundaktor’ vibrating noise generator thing seems to have been fiddled with, though, now producing an odd five-pot like warble, which I’d rather do without.